bcgov/quickstart-openshift/README.md

 - If failed to authenticate to openshfit at the deploy stage, check if the service account “pipeline” has the right ability to get project and do deploy

-## **Additional settings**:
+## Notes

-- To check the image registry:

-    You could see a list of images within bcgov organization -> select packages -> search greenfield-template.

-**Note**: This greenfield-template repo provides a basic template to start up a new project.
-It needs to be customized based on the project, for example, run tests for a different language and what secrets to be cleaned up in the cleanup stage or so.
+This repo provides a basic template to start up a new project using nodejs.
+It needs to be customized based on the project, for example, run tests for a different language and revised whatever secrets required.